abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 But things are different if the machine in question is software-based --- due to the ease with which new software components can be rolled out, our design can blur the line that separates some of the components or even do away with the concept of component altogether and make the whole program one giant component (*monolithic design*).
 Worse, when no ready-made components are available, this approach is actually easier than the component-based approach that we described in the previous paragraph, and so many people use it.

 This is bad, as the benefits of monolithic design are mostly short-term --- not being separated to components makes programs harder to reason about, harder to modify (e.g. you cannot replace a faulty component with a new one) and generally more primitive than component-based programs.
-For these reasons, I think that currently, programmers are losing out by not utilizing the principles of functional composition.
+For these reasons, I think that  programmers are losing out if they are not utilizing the principles of functional composition.
 In fact, I was so unhappy with the situation that I decided to write a whole book on applied category theory to help people understand the principles of composition better --- it's called Category Theory Illustrated (Oh wait, I am writing that right now, aren't I?)